 Advert 3 July 1962 Geith drainage plough, done one week’s work, as new, £250 under list price.
 R. Fanning, Ahullen, Inch, Co.
 Wexford.
 Phone Inch 22

 Dick took on Germans Guskin’s job 22nd April 1963 in Hyde Park and Killowen, and Sissi makes a note about seeing Edith 12th July 1963.
+Theo Guskin and his wife had two daughters, one was a bit lame from Polio.
+He had around 500 acres.
 Dick buys the Poclain TC 45 Excavators from Sam Mc Cormick in Jamestown, Inchicore, Dublin 8, and he has an advert in the Irish Independent

 Fordson Major BMI 374 1963